gautam-in/aws-workshop/01-static-site/README.md

 ## To Deploy

+Before you start with deployment you will need to complete below steps:

+1. Setup AWS CLI on your system, follow [AWS Official Guide](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html) for the setup
-You will need to setup bucket on AWS S3.
-Steps are mentioned in [S3 setup guide](SETUP_S3.md).
+2. Setup S3 bucket on AWS.
+Steps are mentioned in [S3 setup guide](SETUP_S3.md)
-After you have setup the S3 modify the bucket name in package.json file and before deployment do a production build as mentioned earlier.
-And then run below command to deploy code on S3.
+3. After you have setup the S3 modify the bucket name in package.json file under deploy script
+4. Run the production build as mentioned above

+Once above steps are done run below command to deploy your code on AWS S3.

 ```bash
 npm run build